gaozhihan/gaozhihan.github.io/content/publication/gao-2023-prediff/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Overview of PreDiff inference with knowledge alignment.'
+  caption: 'L: PreDiff overview.
+R: extreme precipitation forecasting'
   focal_point: 'Center'
-  preview_only: true
+  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.